Within This Page

 Hospitals are large public buildings that have a significant impact on the environment and economy of the surrounding community.
 They are heavy users of energy and water and produce large amounts of waste.
 Because hospitals place such demands on community resources they are natural candidates for sustainable design.

-Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet EPAct 2005 and Executive Order 13693 requirements.
+Section 1.2 of VA's HVAC Design Manual is a good example of health care facility energy conservation standards that meet Energy Policy Act of 2005 (EPACT) and Executive Order 13693 requirements.
 The Energy Independence and Security Act of 2007 (EISA) provides additional requirements for energy conservation.
-Also see LEED's (Leadership in Energy and Environmental Design) USGBC LEED for Healthcare
+Also see USGBC's Leadership in Energy and Environmental Design (LEED) for Healthcare.

 Among the many new developments and trends influencing hospital design are: